neptune-ai/scale-examples/README.md

 ## 📚Examples

-In this repo, you'll tutorials and examples of using Neptune for different use cases.
+In this repo, you'll find tutorials and examples of using Neptune.

 ## 🎓How-to guides